Mother's Day Roundtable: Being a Pro Athlete's Mom in the Social Media Age

 I was upset for a moment.
 Gary was good about it.
 He said, ‘Mom, don’t even worry about it.’
 I just kind of let it go.
 These were adults that were outraged.

-AM: It’s not difficult for me because I’ve always been overprotective with Tina.
+Angella Murry (Tina Charles' mom): It’s not difficult for me because I’ve always been overprotective with Tina.
 That mother instinct will always be there.
 She’s not just my daughter—we are friends.
 There is a lot of advice that I give to her.
 I’m happy she still includes me in her daily stuff.
 She listens.
 It makes it easier for me.

 I know the values I’ve instilled in her.
 I’ve seen it on display in her life.
 That protection I started out with, it’s still around her.
 I’m a praying mother.
 I pray a lot, and I believe my prayers are being answered.
 You’re going to be like that mother hen over them always.
 I’m happy she still doesn’t get upset when I’m overprotective.